holochain/holochain-rust/doc/holochain_101/src/container_toml.md

 ```

 ### Using real networking
-The container currently uses mock networking by default.
-To use real networking you have to install the [n3h networking component](https://github.com/holochain/n3h) and add a configuration block into the config file to tell the container where it can find n3h.
+The conductor currently uses mock networking by default.
+To use real networking you have to install the [n3h networking component](https://github.com/holochain/n3h) and add a configuration block into the config file to tell the conductor where it can find n3h.
 It should look something like this:

 ```toml
 [network]